Finding A Career Counselor For Career Advice

 Unhappy with your work life?

 According to a 2014 study, only 52.3% of people say they're happy with their employment situation.
-Since you may spend a lot of time at work, a job that makes you unhappy or causes you to feel drained or stressed could take a toll on your mental health.
+Since you may spend a lot of time at work, a career that makes you unhappy or causes you to feel drained or stressed could take a toll on your mental health.
 An unhealthy work environment could lead to anxiety, depression, mood changes, or physical health challenges.

 Career counseling sessions may help a person better understand themselves and determine their talents and role in their career while finding a more rewarding career path.
 It could help them make more educated life and career decisions by better understanding their wants, needs, personality, strengths, interests, and skills.
-Depending on the type of career coach and session, goals may include uncovering and shifting limiting beliefs that could be holding someone back from pursuing the education or job they desire.
+Depending on the type of career counselor and session, goals may include uncovering and shifting limiting beliefs that could be holding someone back from pursuing the education or job they desire.

-Who can benefit from career coaching?
+Who can benefit from career coaching and guidance?

 There are many reasons someone might seek out a career counselor, and it can be used throughout various life stages.
-Some individuals might turn to this type of professional if they feel unhappy or are interested in changing careers.
+Some individuals might turn to this type of counselor if they feel unhappy or are interested in changing careers.
 For example, they might find that:

-• They don't like their field.
+• They don't like their career field.

 • They feel drained by work.